software-mansion/starknet.py/docs/guide/deploying_contracts.rst

 Simple declare and deploy
 -------------------------

-The simplest way of declaring and deploying contracts on the StarkNet is to use the :ref:`Contract` class.
+The simplest way of declaring and deploying contracts on the Starknet is to use the :ref:`Contract` class.
 Under the hood, this flow sends :meth:`Declare` transaction and then sends :meth:`InvokeFunction` through Universal Deployment Contract (UDC) to deploy a contract.